AdobeDocs/commerce-php/src/pages/developer/components/events-and-observers/index.md

 ## Overview

-Working with events and observers is one of the main ways to extend Magento functionality.
-The events and observers implementation in Magento 2 is based on the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
-Using events and observers, you can run your custom code in response to a specific Magento [event](https://glossary.magento.com/event) or even a custom event.
+Working with events and observers is one of the main ways to extend Adobe Commerce and Magento Open Source functionality.
+The events and observers implementation in Adobe Commerce and Magento Open Source are based on the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
+Using events and observers, you can run your custom code in response to a specific [event](https://glossary.magento.com/event) or even a custom event.

 ## Events

 Events are dispatched by modules when certain actions are triggered.
-In addition to its own events, Magento allows you to create your own events that can be dispatched in your code.
+In addition to its own events, the application allows you to create your own events that can be dispatched in your code.
 When an event is dispatched, it can pass data to any observers configured to watch that event.

 ### Dispatching events